Kenya's new president faces old headache on the coast

 Although Mombasa is a gateway for trade in east Africa, the city is blighted by unemployment, an issue the separatist Mombasa Republican Council (MRC) has exploited to recruit disillusioned young men and win support for its cause in an area better known abroad for white sandy beaches beloved of tourists.

-"Unless a very good plan is put in place to increase employment in this region, even more youths will become radicalized," said Phyllis Muema, an executive director of Kecosce, a community organization which tries to rehabilitate young men.
+"Unless a very good plan is put in place to increase employment in this region, even more youths will become radicalised," said Phyllis Muema, an executive director of Kecosce, a community organisation which tries to rehabilitate young men.

 "Educated or not, they can't get jobs.
 That's why they are alienated and support the MRC."